DevOops-lt/devoops-lt.github.io/_posts/2022-03-28-azure-app-service-and-iis-reverse-proxy.md

 Obviously I didn't count all possible IP addresses in all possible service tags, but if you are interested enough you can download a JSON list with possible Azure IP addresses from [here](https://www.microsoft.com/en-us/download/details.aspx?id=56519).

-Lastly there is a `lifecycle` block which ignores `"scm_type"` and this is just a habbit of adding this through the years.
+Lastly there is a `lifecycle` block which ignores `"scm_type"` and this is just a habit of adding this through the years.
 If this is not present each time you'd deploy your code to the App Service via Azure DevOps, next time Terraform would be ran it would detect an Infrastructure drift.
 If memory serves me right, Terraform would try to fix this drift, but would throw an error on the first try and only would go through on a second try, which can get real annoying real fast.